ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 </tr>
 <tr class="even">
 <td>(M) Quantitative reference</td>
-<td>When you create a new process, this is the basis by which all the process flows are scaled; often the functional unit; the quantitative reference must be one of the process output flows; the output flows appear in a pull-down menu by default (See <span class="underline">Rule 16: “Quantitative flow properties” name field</span>, in Appendix D: ILCD Nomenclature Rules).</td>
+<td>When you create a new process, this is the basis by which all the process flows are scaled; often the functional unit; the quantitative reference must be one of the process output flows; the output flows appear in a pull-down menu by default (See <span class="underline">Rule 8: “Quantitative flow properties” name field</span>, in Appendix E: ILCD Nomenclature Rules).</td>
 <td><em>Scanner; Kodak Alaris i940 desktop scanner; Global supply chain; 1 unit, 1.55 kg</em></td>
 </tr>
 <tr class="odd">